Guide

 Pax: PAX is a leading global provider of electronic payment solutions, delivering innovative payment terminals and secure payment processing services.
 With a strong emphasis on technology and usability, their advanced payment devices and software platforms enable businesses to streamline transactions, enhance customer engagement, and ensure seamless and secure payment experiences.

-Implementing contactless payments presents a significant opportunity for EV charging operators to alleviate payment-related challenges and deliver seamless experiences for drivers.
-By investing in the right payment terminal, operators can ensure compatibility with their charging infrastructure, enable flexible pricing models, guarantee secure transactions, and gain valuable data and insights to enhance customer satisfaction and optimize revenue generation.
+Implementing contactless payments offers EV charging operators a significant opportunity to alleviate payment-related challenges and deliver seamless experiences for drivers.
+By investing in the right payment terminal, operators can ensure:

-Soon, charge point operators will be obligated to offer EV charging services via payment terminals in their network if they are not already.
-For charge point operators seeking a reliable and efficient Charge Point Management System (CPMS) for payment terminals, AMPECO emerges as the go-to solution.
-As a pioneering solution in the field, AMPECO integrates with leading terminal manufacturers and PSPs while developing our dedicated terminal app and functionality with custom features.
+AMPECO integrates with leading terminal manufacturers and PSPs while developing our dedicated terminal app and functionality with custom features.
 It serves as the ideal interface for EV drivers and seamlessly connects with AMPECO’s CPMS, offering multilingual and customizable options.
-Moreover, AMPECO’s solution adheres to proposed AFIR regulations, providing secure and flexible options for CPOs.
+Moreover, AMPECO’s platform adheres to AFIR regulations, providing secure and flexible options for CPOs.

 With its extensive experience and practical expertise in implementing payment solutions for EV charging networks globally, AMPECO empowers charge point operators to unlock the full potential of payment terminals, elevate customer experience, and drive the growth of their EV charging business.